 - 18-hour minor in public relations

-The liberal arts program at AU graduates students with not only interpersonal soft skills the workplace is seeking but prepares students with the hard skills needed in the PR field.
+The liberal arts program at AU graduates students with not only interpersonal soft skills the workplace is seeking but also prepares students with the hard skills needed in the PR field.

 - Strong written communication skills